devforth/adminforth/adminforth/documentation/docs/tutorial/07-Plugins/02-TwoFactorsAuth.md

             //diff-add
             authenticatorSelection: {
               // diff-add
-              //  Can be "platform" or "cross-platform"
+              //  Can be "platform", "cross-platform" or both
               //diff-add
                 authenticatorAttachment: "platform",
                 //diff-add